City Hall Fellows

-City Hall Fellows is a non-partisan, non-profit organization that was founded in March 2007 by Bethany Rubin Henderson, a current White House Fellow.
+City Hall Fellows was a non-partisan, non-profit organization that was founded in March 2007 by Bethany Rubin Henderson, who later was selected to be a White House Fellow.

-City Hall Fellows places recent college graduates in fellowship positions in local governments across the United States.
-Fellows work with high-level local officials (typically department heads) and function as full-time staff members in their assigned departments, working on projects and tasks designated by their host city.
-Fellows each work on an individual project within their assigned department as well as two cohort projects throughout the year.
-In addition to working on critical city projects, Fellows participate in an intensive and comprehensive Civic Leadership Development Program spanning the entire fellowship term.
+City Hall Fellows placed recent college graduates in fellowship positions in local governments across the United States.
+Fellows worked with high-level local officials (typically department heads) and functioned as full-time staff members in their assigned departments, working on projects and tasks designated by their host city.
+Fellows each worked on an individual project within their assigned department as well as two cohort projects throughout the year.
+In addition, Fellows participated in an intensive and comprehensive Civic Leadership Development Program spanning the entire fellowship term.